exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 ### LECT

-Every validator defines which anchoring transaction is considered to be the last one; this transaction should be spend in the new anchoring transaction in its opinion.
-Such transaction is called Last Expected Correct Transaction (LECT).
+Every validator defines which anchoring transaction is considered to be the latest one; this transaction should be spend in the new anchoring transaction in its opinion.
+Such transaction is called Latest Expected Correct Transaction (LECT).
 LECT of all validators are published in the Exonum blockchain.
 While creating a new anchoring transaction, the validators' supermajority select common LECT and spend its change output.